scarlac/varnish-inspector/README.md

 ### Varnish detected

-The button icon becomes Varnish-blue when the HTTP header `Via` is detected containing the string "varnish":
+The button icon becomes Varnish-blue when the HTTP header `Via` is detected containing the string "varnish" or if the `Age` HTTP header appears:

 ![Button when active](https://raw.github.com/deizel/varnish-inspector/master/img/screenshot_active.png)